 \ARTICLEAUTHORS{ \AUTHOR{Jing Yuan} \AFF{Department of Computer Science and Engineering, The University of North Texas} \AUTHOR{Shaojie Tang} \AFF{Naveen Jindal School of Management, The University of Texas at Dallas} }

 \ABSTRACT{In this paper, we study the adaptive submodular cover problem under the worst-case setting.
 This problem generalizes many previously studied problems, namely, the pool-based active learning and the stochastic submodular set cover.
 The input of our problem is a set of items (e.g., medical tests) and each item has a random state (e.g., the outcome of a medical test), whose realization is initially unknown.
 One must select an item at a fixed cost in order to observe its realization.
-There is an utility function which is defined over items and their states.
-Our goal is to sequentially select a group of items to achieve a ``goal value'' while minimizing the maximum cost across realizations (a.k.a. worst-case cost).
-To facilitate our study, we introduce a broad class of stochastic functions, called \emph{worst-case submodular function}.
-Assume the utility function is worst-case submodular, we develop a tight $(\log (Q/\eta)+1)$-approximation policy, where $Q$ is the ``goal value'' and $\eta$ is the minimum gap between $Q$ and any attainable utility value $\hat{Q}<Q$.
-We also study a worst-case maximum-coverage problem, whose goal is to select a group of items to maximize its worst-case utility subject to a budget constraint.
-This is a flipped problem of the minimum-cost-cover problem, and to solve this problem, we develop a $(1-1/e)/2$-approximation solution.}
+There is an utility function which maps a subset of items and their states to a non-negative real number.
+We aim to sequentially select a group of items to achieve a ``target value'' while minimizing the maximum cost across realizations (a.k.a. worst-case cost).
+To facilitate our study, we assume that the utility function is \emph{worst-case submodular}, a property that is commonly found in many machine learning applications.
+With this assumption, we develop a tight $(\log (Q/\eta)+1)$-approximation policy, where $Q$ is the ``target value'' and $\eta$ is the smallest difference between $Q$ and any achievable utility value $\hat{Q}<Q$.
+We also study a worst-case maximum-coverage problem, a dual problem of the minimum-cost-cover problem, whose goal is to select a group of items to maximize its worst-case utility subject to a budget constraint.
+To solve this problem, we develop a $(1-1/e)/2$-approximation solution.}